 This is an historic building in a grave state of disrepair.
 Thanks to the Trust, it has become a valuable resource for the museum, which will enable it to grow and provide provision for increased educational outreach programmes for primary and secondary children and for specific educational events for adults.VIEW OUR PAGE ON THE THE ATHELSTAN MUSEUM

 The Black Sea MAP seeks to further understanding of the origins of the Black Sea boundaries and how sea level change impacted early mankind.
 Did the waters flood into the Black Sea causing significant disruption, or was the rise one over many decades and centuries?

 The expedition is the largest underwater archaeological of its kind with the purpose of mapping submerged ancient landscapes.
 The Project was conceived by Hans K Rausing who established the Expedition and Education Foundation to commission the project.
-The Foundation’s work is funded by The Julia and Hans Rausing Trust.For more information please visit black sea map site
+The Foundation’s work is funded by The Julia and Hans Rausing Trust.For more information please visit our black sea map page

 Canterbury is England’s oldest Cathedral, founded in 597, and its architecture, stained glass and collections together chart the history of a nation as the Mother Church of the worldwide Anglican Communion, seat of the Archbishop of Canterbury and as part of a UNESCO World Heritage Site.
 Welcoming a million visitors each year, Canterbury Cathedral is the home of a community of people who seek to make the Cathedral a place of welcome, learning and holiness.